-We take a yearly field trip with our older ballet students to watch a professional, full-length ballet performed by Ballet West in Salt Lake City.
-It’s a wonderful experience for our girls (and moms, if they’re available), to be able to experience this every year, and we have LOTS of fun staying in a hotel, swimming, and window shopping at City Creek.
-The Salt Lake trip isn’t included in the monthly tuition payments and it’s optional.
+Our Pre-Pointe/Pointe class is invited to attend a professional, full-length ballet performed by Ballet West in Salt Lake City each year.
+It’s a wonderful experience for our girls and their moms (if they’re available) to see some beautiful performances like Swan Lake, Cinderella, etc. The Salt Lake trip isn’t included in the monthly tuition payments and it’s optional.

-*Price listed is an equal monthly payment plan which includes both costumes and their concert fee.
+*Price listed is an equal monthly payment plan which includes their tuition, both costumes which they get to keep, and their concert fee.
 Your payment is the same every month, even in November and December when we have fewer classes (those months, less of your payment goes towards tuition and more goes towards the costume/concert fees).

 Ballet 2 approx. ages 6-7 1 hour/week $50/month

-Ballet 3-4 approx. ages 8-11 2 hours/week $60/month (on one night, dancers will have class for 1.5 hours followed by a fun strength and conditioning class)
+Ballet 4 2 hours/week (on one night, dancers will have class for 1.5 hours followed by a fun strength and conditioning class) $60/month

 Pre-pointe/Pointe 4 hours/week (split between two nights) $85/month